 Leaving the sausages whole can create a bit of a portioning problem if you’re serving anything other than 2 or 3 people, so if in doubt, just chop the sausages up into 4 or 5 big chunks before browning, and voilà… no more arguments.

-I usually serve this stew with a baked potato, rice or sweet potato mash, but it is also fab just on its own if you’re watching the carbs or for a speedy lunch.
+I usually serve this vegan sausage casserole with a baked potato, rice or sweet potato mash, but it is also fab just on its own if you’re watching the carbs or for a speedy lunch.
 It keeps well in the fridge for a day or two so you could make up a big batch with leftovers for your lunchbox…. bonus!